José Miguel Beñaran Ordeñana: Underground activity with ETA

 In 1969, almost all of ETA's directorate board were arrested in Bilbao and Cantabria, and different discussions began inside the organization.
 At a subsequent meeting held in Itsasu, the organization split into three different groups: ETA V, ETA VI and Celulas Rojas.

 At that time, Argala was member of the organization's cultural branch, the Cultural Front.
 He did not attend the meeting held in Itsasu, the Itsasu Assembly, and at first he remained with the Cultural Front within ETA VI.
 In December 1970, the Burgos trials (Proceso de Burgos) took place.
-On December 2, ETA V kidnapped the German consul, Behil in Donostia.
+On December 2, ETA V kidnapped the German consul, Behil in San Sebastián.
 ETA VI then organized Operación Botella, an operation to break out prisoners.
 Argala joined the operation, which involved digging tunnels into the prison.
 While the tunnels managed to reach under the building, they failed to succeed, as they failed to break the prison walls.

 Argala joined ETA V in January 1971.
 They were a small group that made their ideology very clear.
 Argala helped militants like Txomin Iturbe and Eustakio Mendizabal build a theory based on Marxist theories, while stressing Basque national values.
 He spent some time in Paris undertaking organizing tasks and then he went back to Biscay as leader of the Cultural Front.
 He divided his life between the towns of Eibar and Elgoibar.
 However, the fact that he was involved in the Cultural Front did not keep him from taking part in the Military Front.
 On 30 September 1971, he participated in the assault of Banco de Vizcaya together with Eustakio Mendizabal and some other members, getting away with 10 million pesetas.

 In 1971, ETA began setting up hideouts in Madrid, where they could contact some other left-wing groups, with a view to establishing an anonymous and safe rearguard and creating a local armed cell in Madrid.
 Argala made many trips to the Francoist state's capital.
 They shelved the idea of creating a local armed group in the short term, and instead began to consider staging attacks themselves in Madrid.
 It was here that Argala made his first contacts with Alfonso Sastre and Eva Forest.